• Home

 Recommended Video

-As AI rewrites the corporate org chart, humans can avoid some managerial drudgery, according to industry leaders at Fortune’s Brainstorm AI conference.
-Managers currently spend a lot of time bogged down with digital tools and administrative tasks, Danielle Perszyk, a Cognitive Scientist at Amazon’s AGI SF Lab, said: “Whether you are a manager or an IC, you are tethered to your computer screen, and all of the productivity apps that we are using are actually undermining our productivity.”
+As AI rewrites the corporate org chart, humans can avoid some managerial drudgery, according to industry leaders at the Fortune Brainstorm AI conference.
+Managers currently spend a lot of time bogged down by digital tools and administrative tasks, Danielle Perszyk, a cognitive scientist at Amazon’s AGI SF Lab, said: “Whether you are a manager or an IC [individual contributor], you are tethered to your computer screen, and all of the productivity apps that we are using are actually undermining our productivity.”

 However, as AI automates more of managers’ work, companies may need to reset expectations around what management means in the AI age.